Online payment company Payoneer goes public after SPAC merger

 FTAC Olympus, one of a series of SPACs launched by Cohen, founder of The Bancorp, raised $750 million in its IPO last year.
 Cohen, a veteran dealmaker in the SPAC space, is also taking Israeli online stock brokerage eToro to the public in a deal that values the company at $10.4 billion.

-(Reporting by Krystal Hu in New York and Echo Wang in North Carolina; Editing by Dan Grebler)
+(Reporting by Krystal Hu in New York and Echo Wang in North Carolina; Editing by Dan Grebler and Lisa Shumaker)

 ((Krystal.Hu@thomsonreuters.com))